Updated 2 days ago

 However, things are a bit different when it comes to charging an EV in a home.
 At your home, as with most places in general, you only have access to AC power.
 For this reason, all EVs are equipped with an on-board charger that converts the AC power that comes from the charger to DC power, so the energy can be stored in the battery.
 The conversion from AC to DC power adds some time to the charging process.

 The size of the onboard charger also dictates how fast an EV will charge.
-All Teslas in 2023 have an 11.5 kW onboard charger, except the Model 3 Rear-Wheel Drive RWD), which has a 7.7 kW onboard charger.
+All new Teslas have an 11.5 kW onboard charger, except the Model 3 Rear-Wheel Drive RWD), which has a 7.7 kW onboard charger.
 That means that the Model 3 RWD will accept AC electricity charging at a lower rate than all other Teslas.

 EV charging options explained